 Respectful parenting – what is it?
 A respectful parenting approach emphasizes respect, empathy, and understanding for children.
 Rather than seeing children as mini-adults, it recognizes that they are still developing their emotional, physical, and cognitive capacities.

-Growing interest in Respectful Parenting among Singaporean Parents
+Growing Interest in Respectful Parenting Among Singaporean Parents

 More and more Singaporean parents are recognizing the importance of building strong and positive relationships with their children.
 They understand that by treating their children with respect and empathy.
 They can help them develop the skills they need to become confident, independent, and responsible adults.

-Characteristics of Respectful Parenting
+Key Characteristics of Respectful Parenting

 Respectful parenting is characterized by several key elements, including:

-Example of Empathetic Parenting
+Example of Empathetic Parenting in Everyday Life

-• In this example, you would be showing respect for your child’s feelings.
+- In this example, you would be showing respect for your child’s feelings.
 And also acknowledging their desire to play with the phone.
 You are also setting clear boundaries by explaining when you will be able to give your phone.
 You are also providing a solution by involving your child in planning what he/she can do while waiting to play with the phone.
 By involving your child in the decision-making process and finding a compromise, you are helping your child develop problem-solving skills.
 Teaching them that their feelings and needs are as important as others.

-• Another example could be when your child misbehaves in public.
+- Another example could be when your child misbehaves in public.
 You, as a respectful parent, should avoid yelling or embarrassing your child in front of others.
 Instead, you should address your child’s behaviour in a calm and private manner.
 You need to enable them to verbalise the thoughts and reasons behind their actions.
 For instance, “I know you were excited about the store, but running and screaming is not safe.
 Let’s talk about how we can express our excitement in a more appropriate way.”

 In this way, you are showing respect for your child’s feelings and acknowledging his/her excitement while also setting clear boundaries and teaching him/her how to act appropriately in public.